harshj/Mulyankan-Qt/README.md

 		the desired value.
 Works only when the booklet code appears in the beginning of every response line.

 # Development
-This system is developed in PYTHON v3.4 and the GUI is built using PyQt4.
+This system is developed in PYTHON v2.7 and the GUI is built using PyQt4.
 Additionally xlrd, xlwt-future and xlutils packages have been used for reading and writing to the Excel spreadsheets (primarily due to which the system reads and creates .xls files and not .xlsx files).
 The operating systems used for development and testing are Windows 8.1 and Linux Mint 17 and thus this system works well in both these environments and though not tested it is also beleived to work on Mac OS.

-# Deployment
-To deploy this system , the following modules are needed:
 1. Python v2.7
         sudo apt-get install python 2.7
 2. PyQt4